polpo/picogus/pgusinit/README.md

-# PicoGUSinit
+# PicoGUSinit v2.0.0

-PicoGUSinit (PGUSINIT.EXE) detects and initializes a PicoGUS card.
+PicoGUSinit (also called pgusinit, after the program's .exe file) detects and initializes a PicoGUS card.
 In GUS emulation mode, it should be used instead of ULTRINIT.

 For more info on PicoGUS, see https://github.com/polpo/picogus.

 The board must be loaded with firmware before using it for the first time.
 See https://github.com/polpo/picogus/wiki/Building-your-PicoGUS#programming-the-pico for programming instructions.

+pgusinit must be run with firmware it is compatible with.
+If run with an incompatible firmware, pgusinit will complain.
+One exception to this is that pgusinit can be used to upgrade an older version of firmware to a more recent version.
+For example, firmware v0.7.0, which is normally incompatibile with pgusinit v2.0.0, can be upgraded to firmware v1.0.0 with pgusinit v2.0.0.

 ## Using